-- (I) The beneficiaries thought that the activities should be replicated.
-Partnerships with other development institutions and programmes allowed mobilizing additional resources and extending the scope of project.
-At least 18 countries had already expressed interest in implementing NGERs, but extra-budgetary funding would need to be secured to respond positively to these new requests. - (m) At the time of the evaluation, there were significant differences between countries regarding the level of implementation of the action plans.
+132. The beneficiaries indicated that the activities should be replicated.
+Partnerships with other development institutions and programmes allowed the mobilization of additional resources, which extended the scope of the project.
+At least 18 countries had already expressed interest in implementing NGERs, but extra-budgetary funding would need to be secured to respond positively to these new requests.

+133. At the time of the evaluation, there were significant differences between countries regarding the level of implementation of the action plans.
 Despite the recent finalization of the project, the evaluation found evidence of its contribution to long-term processes that were triggered as a consequence of the implemented activities.
 There is evidence that the project contributed to improve decision-making and planning in the beneficiary countries.
-The achievement of "concrete development impacts" is particularly interesting in the framework of a project with strong focus on research.
+The achievement of "concrete development impacts" is particularly interesting in the framework of a project with a strong focus on research.